-- Independently research and provide solutions to complex problems that require in-depth analysis to advance the architecture of the control system and lead formal code design reviews.
+- Research and provide in-depth analysis to advance the architecture of the control system and lead formal code design reviews.

-- Utilize advanced knowledge to develop, design, and implement complex software; contribute to the development of organizational goals; develop and execute test plans; conduct Failure Modes and Effects Analysis, and guide completion of projects.
+- Develop, design, implement complex software; develop and execute test plans, and conduct Failure Modes and Effects Analysis.

-- Bachelor’s degree in Engineering, Computer Science, or related field or the equivalent combination of education and relevant previous experience.
+- Bachelor’s degree in Engineering, Computer Science, or the equivalent combination of education and previous relevant experience.

-- Comprehensive knowledge of, and experience in the development of embedded controls, data acquisition, and computer interfacing.
+- Comprehensive knowledge of, and experience in development of embedded controls, data acquisition, and computer interfacing.

-- Experience with the application, use, and programming of moderately complex to complex real time control systems.
+- Broad experience with the application, use, and programming of moderately complex to complex distributed control systems.

-- Experience with the systems and software engineering process for generation of requirements, design documents, configuration control, and preparation of test plans and user documentation utilizing broadly defined principles.
+- Experience with the systems and software engineering process for generation of requirements, design documents, configuration control, and preparation of test plans and user documentation.

 - Experience working effectively in a dynamic multidisciplinary environment, which includes working with scientists, engineers, technicians, and designers.